ROOSEVELT VETERINARY CENTER

 A brand new service for 2015!
 The benefits of socialization cannot be overstated.
 Therefore we rearranged our office to accommodate small puppies and dogs for daycare.
 Your dog will play with other dogs, get snacks and walks all while being supervised by a dedicated team member.
 You will start with a brief evaluation period to make sure your dog is a perfect fit for daycare.
 After that, you are free to drop off up to five days a week, and pick up a tired pooch in the evening.
-At first we can accept dogs and puppies under 30lbs.
-In late Spring, following a complete remodel of the office, we are hoping to be able to accept larger dogs.
+We can accept dogs and puppies under 30lbs.
 The price will be $25/day plus tax.

 The most important vaccination your cat or dog will receive in its life is the rabies vaccine.
 Rabies is a deadly virus that affects your pet’s central nervous system.
 It can be transmitted from wild and domestic unvaccinated animals through direct fluid to fluid contact, and it can be transmitted to humans via those same means.
 While humans can receive a serious of shots after being bitten, the disease in unvaccinated dogs and cats is fatal.
 In addition to rabies vaccines, we also offer feline leukemia, distemper, parvo virus, kennel cough and herpes vaccines.
 Vaccinations can be started as soon as your pet is weaned or between six and 12 weeks of age.